Avianca owner Efromovich eyes synergies as bids for TAP

 “We have all kinds of synergies, the same alliance, the same fleet.”

-The Portuguese government on Friday received improved offers for TAP from the two bidding consortia and said it would take five days to analyze the bids.
+The Portuguese government on Friday received improved offers for TAP from the two bidding consortia and said it would take five days to analyse the bids.

 Challenging Efromovich is a holding company including American-Brazilian aviation investor, David Neeleman, founder of U.S. airline JetBlue and the CEO of Azul Brazilian Airlines.